hestabroo/website/_posts/2025-08-26-spotifywrapped.md

 <details>
   <summary>Full code for nerds</summary>
-  The method here was to look for the songs and artists that had the highest median playtime across **all** months (including those with no playtime).
+  The method here was to look for the songs and artists that had the highest median playtime across <strong>all</strong> months (including those with no playtime).
 Could there be a better method for this?
 Almost definitely.
 But this was added pretty late in the project as a fun little callout and I felt like it satisfied the need.<br><br>

   Approach was just to blow out songs and artists into a full grid of each month and rank medians.
 For obvious reasons, medians of zero are excluded: